pydata/pydata-sphinx-theme/docs/user_guide/light-dark.rst

 .. danger::

-    Theming is still a beta feature so the variables related to the theme switch are likely to change in the future.
+    Theming is still a beta feature so the variables related to color theming are likely to change in the future.
 No backward compatibily is guaranteed when customization is done.

 To customize the CSS of page elements in a theme-dependent manner, use the ``html[data-theme='<THEME>']`` CSS selector.